loveaffair69/loveaffair/AGREEMENTS.md

 ## Meetings

+Meeting dates, times, and locations are made explicit in [CALENDAR.](./CALENDAR.md) Minutes are documented in the [LOG](./LOG.md)
+Meeting attendance is not considered mandatory, but acknowledgement of the minutes is, and can be made by affixing your signature to the appropriate date in the LOG file.
-Meeting dates, times, and locations are made explicit in [CALENDAR.](./CALENDAR.md) Minutes are documented in the [LOG](./LOG.md) In case of Emergency, members will be notified no less than 24 hours before the specified emergency meeting time found in [CALENDAR.](./CALENDAR.md)
+In case of Emergency, members will be notified no less than 24 hours before the specified emergency meeting time found in [CALENDAR.](./CALENDAR.md)

 ## Financial

  - All assets and transactions shall be documented in [FINANCIAL.md](./FINANCIAL.md)

 ## Membership
  - Membership is described [here](COOPERATIONS.md #membership)